Skip to main content

 Required Documents

-• Certified death certificate (original with seal)
+• Certified copy of the death certificate

-• Trust documents (if trust is beneficiary)
+• Trust documents (if a trust is the beneficiary or the account is trust-titled)

 Frequently asked questions